Victims of child sex trafficking went to a foster facility that allegedly trafficked them again

 Yetter, the attorney who represents the children, said this is not an isolated issue.

-“The state of Texas’ child welfare system has been broken for 30 years, and it remains broken,” he said.
+“The state of Texas’s child welfare system has been broken for 30 years, and it remains broken,” he said.

 Yetter noted that the state’s foster-care system is now under a federal monitoring order, “but there is a long way to go before it becomes safe.”